BigSamu/Buda_Prices_ReactJS/README.md

 ## Getting Started

-To get a copy of this project and run ot in your local environment, follow the  steps listed below.
 ### Prerequisites

-To run this project Node Package Manager(NPM) is required.
+Node Package Manager(NPM) is required to install and run this application.

-* To check if NPM is already installed in your local environment run:
+* Check if NPM is already installed in your local environment run:
   ```sh
   npm --version
   ```
+  _(Example of expected output: 9.4.0)_

-* If NPM is not installed then install last version of this packed manager:
+* If not, install last version of this package manager:
   ```sh
   npm install npm@latest -g
   ```